 Pros:

 Faster setup process.
-Removes the need to log out of the Meta Quest app before setting up a new device
+Removes the need to log out of the Meta Horizon app before setting up a new device.

 Cons: